On the Extremal Energy of Complex Unit Gain Dumbbell Graphs: Introduction

 \section{Introduction}

-Spectral graph theory offers powerful algebraic tools to study the structural properties of graphs and has been extended to more complex graphs than simple undirected graphs.
-For instance, Harary~\cite{harary1953} pioneered the study of signed graphs to model polarized relationships.
-Zaslavsky~\cite{Zaslavsky1989} introduced \textit{gain graphs} as a generalization of signed graphs.
-As an important type of gain graph, the \textit{complex unit gain graph}, also known as the \textit{$\mathbb{T}$-gain graph}, has subsequently gained attention, as it provides a unified framework for the spectral analysis of simple, signed, and mixed graphs~\cite{Samanta2025}.
-The theory of complex unit gain graphs was formalized by Reff~\cite{Reff2012}.
+Spectral graph theory studies how spectra of graph matrices reflect structural properties of graphs.
+Over the past few decades, research in this area has gradually evolved from simple graphs to more graph families that encode richer information, such as signed graphs, mixed graphs, and gain graphs.
+For instance, Harary~\cite{Harary1953} pioneered the study of signed graphs to model polarized relationships.
+Zaslavsky~\cite{Zaslavsky1989} further introduced \textit{gain graphs} as a generalization of signed graphs.
+Among them, complex unit gain graphs, also called \textit{$\mathbb{T}$-gain graphs}, are of great importance because they provide a common framework for simple, signed, and mixed graphs~\cite{Samanta2025}.
+Their spectral theory was formalized by Reff~\cite{Reff2012}.

 \begin{definition} A \emph{complex unit gain graph} (or \emph{$\T$-gain graph}) is a pair $\Phi=\Phi(G)=(G,\vphi)$, where $G=G(V,E)$ is a finite simple graph and the \emph{gain function}